• Home

 Microsoft Editor pricing: There's a free version with basic spelling and grammar checks.
 The premium version is available with a Microsoft 365 subscription, starting from $6.99/month.

-Best AI grammar checker for multilingual writers
+Best grammar checker for multilingual writers

 LanguageTool